yoooooola/GraphPartitioning-GA/README.md

 > ## a.
 Justification of why you have chosen your topic.
 > Graph partioning is a one of the NP-hard combinatorial optimization problems.
 We can find many papers applying genetic algorithm to the graph partiioning problem.
-> Among those papers, I decided to apply the method from the journal paper **"Genetic Algorithm and Graph Partitioning" written by Thang Nguyen Bui and Byung Ro Moon.** The method suggested in the paper can be applied to our term project with two reasons below.
+> Among those papers, I decided to apply the method from the journal paper **"Genetic Algorithm and Graph Partitioning" written by Thang Nguyen Bui and Byung Ro Moon.**
 >
-> 1. The paper provides the description of the genetic algorithm and essential functions (mutation operator, crossover operator and else) for the graph partitioning.
+> * Why is the problem important?
 >
-> 2. The paper contains the experiment, which can be conducted by beginner of graph partitioning problem, compared to other recent papers.
->
-> Moreover, I'm currently working on the topic related to graph, so this topic will be helpful to adapt GA to my research someday.
-Therefore, I choose this topic and the paper as the reference.
 >
 > (Paper link: https://ieeexplore.ieee.org/abstract/document/508322)
 >